 Subject Leader: Mrs Rebecca Challinor

-Linked Governor: Mrs Carol Jones
+Link Governor: Mrs Carol Jones

-Developing and increasing pupils’ knowledge, skills and understanding of Mathematics is core to our curriculum.
+As a Maths Specialist Teacher I am passionate about primary mathematics and ensuring each and every child fulfills their potential!
+At The Arches developing and increasing pupils’ knowledge, skills and understanding of Mathematics is core to our curriculum.
 Through our teaching, we aim to ensure that all pupils become fluent in the fundamentals of mathematics to solve problems, calculate and reason.
 It is our aim that all pupils become confident in each of the areas of mathematics including Number and Place Value; Addition and Subtraction; Multiplication and Division; Fractions; Measurement; Geometry and Statistics.

 Further information can be found in our Maths policy below.
 Our personalised school calculation policy can also be found below alongside our school's schemes of work for every year group.